-Step back for a moment and recall that, for non-flex fuel vehicles (i.e. probably your car), they're designed to run on ethanol percentages in fuel of 15% or less.
+Put it another way, non-flex fuel vehicles (i.e. probably your car), they're designed to run on ethanol percentages in the fuel of 15% or less.
 They're not designed to run on, say, 85% ethanol fuel (E85) - and by this, we mean the timing and injection in the engine are set to function properly on lower concentrations of ethanol.
-Why does this matter, that your car isn't set up this way?
-If you put E85 in a vehicle where the computer is expecting to see 15% or less, the level of oxygen in the emission that the sensor reads is going to be dramatically different.
+Why does this matter if your car isn't set up this way?
+If you put E85 in a vehicle where the computer is expecting to see 15% ethanol or less, the level of oxygen in the emission that the sensor reads is going to be dramatically different.
 This confuses the computer, which is not expecting to see levels of oxygen as high as that.
 The computer thinks it's not supplying enough fuel and starts injecting too much fuel for what the engine really needs, while also playing with the timing by changing how often and when the spark plug fires.
 In most normal cars (i.e. non flex-fuel), it wouldn't even run in this kind of situation.
-(Continued Below)

-And so, in both of these highly-plausible scenarios, the computer sees more oxygen in the exhaust than it thinks it should.
+So, whether it's too much ethanol in the fuel or methanol that's not supposed to be there, in both of these highly-plausible scenarios, the computer sees more oxygen in the exhaust than it thinks it should.
 But it's not so far out of whack that the engine can't run.
-It's just not going to run nearly as well on 21% ethanol or 17% methanol instead of ethanol.
+It's just not going to run nearly as well on 21% ethanol or 5% ethanol + 7% methanol.
 So the computer starts playing with the timing and the fuel injection and you end up using more fuel than you should (lower mileage).
 And if it can't correct the problem that way, it will turn your check engine light on.

 You may be interested in these other posts:

 - Wait!
 Should you buy a used car?
 Check out these signs you shouldn't.